 The latest Australian Community Attitudes to Privacy survey found 83 per cent of Australians believe their privacy risks are greater when they deal with organisations online.
 And this means they’re choosing who to transact with based on who they trust.

-Only 36 per cent of online users feel comfortable giving their credit card details over the phone – while as many as 47 per cent may give false information to avoid sharing what they consider to be personal data (including their phone number or date of birth).
+Only 36 per cent of online users feel comfortable giving their credit card details over the phone – while as many as 47 per cent may give false information (PDF 852kB) to avoid sharing what they consider to be personal data (including their phone number or date of birth).

 ‘Pragmatics’ actually have the highest proportion of respondents earning over $1,000 per week (53 per cent, compared with 42 per cent of ‘Enthusiasts’).
 That’s another reason to prioritise their digital experience, and give them more reasons to do more online.